 Difference Between Data Warehouse and Database

-Data Warehouse is used to archive the data, whereas a Database is used to hold current data and related Transactions.
+Data Warehouse is used to archive the data, whereas a database holds current data and related Transactions.
 The data in Datawarehouse can be used for Analytical and Reporting purposes.
 Hence it comes under OLAP (Online Analytical Processing), while the data in a database can be used for Transactional purposes.
 Hence it comes under OLTP (Online Transaction Processing).
 Both the systems are capable of storing Relational data, although Data Warehouse can accommodate both relational and multidimensional data.

 Head to Head Comparison Data Warehouse and Database Infographics